 Description: Avgui.exe is not essential for the Windows OS and causes relatively few problems.
 The file avgui.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\.

 The file has a digital signature.
 It is not a Windows system file.
 The application can be uninstalled in the Control Panel.
-The software is loaded during the Windows boot process (see Registry key: MACHINE\Run).
-It is a Verisign signed file.
+The file is a Verisign signed file.
+The process starts when Windows starts (see Registry key: MACHINE\Run).
 The program has no visible window.
 It can change the behavior of other programs or manipulate other programs.
 Avgui.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 26% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 27% dangerous, however you should also read the user reviews.